Skip to main content

 Once you’ve gathered all your documents and have your financial details in order, you can apply.
 Check the deadline for your applications, and try to submit as early as possible.

-Want to Study in the Germany?
+Want to Study in Germany?
 Find out which universities you should apply to!

 2. What are the application deadlines for German universities (Summer and Winter)?